xddxdd/blog/source/_posts/en/article/modify-computer/laptop-intel-nvidia-optimus-passthrough.lantian/index.md

 Changelog
 ---------

+2022-07-21: Add starting GVT-g on startup.
+Thanks to comment from Owsmyf (on Chinese version of this post).
 2022-01-22: Revisions on NVIDIA driver updates and comments.

 > [I successfully passed through an Optimus MUXed GPU on my new laptop.](/en/article/modify-computer/laptop-muxed-nvidia-passthrough.lantian)